zuhaibnoor/Spring-workers-problem/README.md

 main function when the tree is bare.
 In the end, the loader places any partially filled crate in the truck if present.
 If a picker is adding to the last crate, the loader waits for it to complete the action.
 Points to note: <br>
-• The number of fruits on the tree is known globally.
+• The number of fruits on the tree is known globally. <br>
-• This tree is implemented as an integer array to represent different pieces of fruit.
+• This tree is implemented as an integer array to represent different pieces of fruit.<br>
-• The main function provides a shared empty crate when execution starts.
+• The main function provides a shared empty crate when execution starts.<br>
-• A piece of fruit can be picked only once and by only one picker for obvious reasons.
+• A piece of fruit can be picked only once and by only one picker for obvious reasons.<br>
 Synchronize the processes, enforcing mutual exclusion where necessary.
 Produce a working code such that the output identifies each action and the agent performing this action.